CromwellEnage/parameter/doc/reference.rst

     |BOOST_PARAMETER_NAME|_((_rr, kw) consume(rr))

 Use the macro as a substitute for a normal function header.
 Enclose the return type ``bool`` in parentheses.
-Just as with a normal function, the order in which you specify the parameters determines their position, and optional parameters have default values, whereas required parameters do not.
+For each parameter, also enclose the expected value type in parentheses.
+Since the value types are mutually exclusive, you can wrap the parameters in a ``(deduced …)`` clause.
+Otherwise, just as with a normal function, the order in which you specify the parameters determines their position.
+Also, just as with a normal function, optional parameters have default values, whereas required parameters do not.
 Within the function body, either simply use the parameter name or pass the matching identifier with the leading underscore to the bracket operator of ``args`` to extract the corresponding argument.
 Note that the second method doesn't require ``std::forward`` to preserve value categories.